Models for integrating data science teams within companies

 Steven Sinofsky on Twitter

 c.
 High cost associated with building new team to back initiative.
 Rather than disrupting existing roadmaps, an alternative path is to build a new product team to back a proposed solution.
 This team would have cross-functional membership to work on the proposals by the research team, making it a costly but valid endeavor.
 Valid, because ideas need to be backed by a complete team in order to be assessed correctly and quickly.
-It would be inadequate to measure the success of an idea if any part of the experience is lacking.
-A new feature requires design, engineering, instrumentation and measurement, marketing, comms, and sales to realize its potential.
+It would be useless to measure the success of an idea if any part of the experience is lacking.
+A new feature requires design, engineering, data, marketing, comms, and sales involvement to realize its potential.

 The cost of building a brand new product team further increases if the new product team does not form a partition along with existing product teams.
 Forming a partition with other product teams is important, otherwise roadmaps and responsibilities would be overlapping.
 This puts the new team’s longevity at jeopardy as they try to figure out their raison d’être—while confusing other teams.

 d.
 Non-recurring and nondeterministic output.
-Under the research model, the product teams might be able to adopt and find value in a single output from the data science team, but wonder if there would be follow-through if they were to go ahead and make the proposed changes.
+Under the research model, the product teams might be able to adopt and find value in a single output from the data science team, but wonder if there would be follow-through and continued feedback if they were to go ahead and make the proposed changes.

 Benefits and success scenarios

 It should be noted that the CoE model works for many types of teams.
 Centralization helps focus and agency.
-You should centralize that which you can clearly encapsulate from the rest of the organization.
-Centralization works when coupling is low and joint meetings are few and far between.
+You should fully centralize that which you can clearly encapsulate from the rest of the organization.
+Full centralization works when coupling is low and joint meetings are few and far between.

 As an example, consider tooling development teams.
 Once the company decides on a technology or programming language, tooling improvement efforts can happen more or less independently of product launch timelines.